Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 - [ ] The first column is twice the height of the second column and will be as wide as the content
 - [ ] The first column is half the size of the container and the second column will absorb the remaining space
-- [ ] The first column is twice as wide as the second column and will fit proportionally within the grid container
+- [ x ] The first column is twice as wide as the second column and will fit proportionally within the grid container
 - [ ] The first column is twice the width and height of the second column, and will fit proportionally within the grid container

 #### Q85.
 Which style rule would make the image 50% smaller during a hover?